-Day 2 of the California missions drive along El Camino Real is one of those days where you will be spending more time then you probably want in the city.
+Day two visiting all of the California missions along El Camino Real is one of those days where you will be spending a lot of time in the city.
 The missions along this section of the drive are each located in the heart of a town and its pretty crazy to see the way the world has been built up around them.
 That being said, the three you see today are all unique in their own right, and I found this to be a great day along the drive.

 Assuming that you stayed near Pasadena last night, then I would recommend heading over to Coppa Vida for your morning coffee/pastry.